Dungka!: Reception

 "Dungka!" received favorable reviews from music critics, many of whom complimented Pablo's songwriting.
 Writing for The Philippine Star, Kathleen Llemit noted Pablo's preference for using wordplay, adding that she considers it a "testament to [his] songwriting skills".
 Ann Jenireene Gomez of the Daily Tribune described the use of wordplay "witty" and a "cheeky way to shoo away negative energy", while Dayne Aduna of VMan Southeast Asia regard it as a playful way to alter an everyday Filipino phrase.
 The song's noisy production was also a key topic, with critics noting that, despite it sounding loud, Nylon Manilas Rafael Bautista opined that the noise still resonates in a good way.'
 Rome Saenz of Billboard Philippines considered the song "irresistibly catchy", despite its noisy production.
 Inquirer's Pauline Miranda also compared it with the group's 2021 single "Bazinga", which she referred to as its "more fun [and] unbothered brother".
 Bandwagons Hidzir Junaini opined that "Dungka!" is a surprising track in the EP, while Bautista finds it as one of the tracks that stood out from Simula at Wakas.

 Commercially, "Dungka!" was an entry for SB19 on record charts upon the release of Simula at Wakas.
 In the Philippines, the song entered two Billboard Philippines charts, debuting and peaking at number 21 on the Philippines Hot 100 and number 14 on the Top Philippine Songs during the week of May 10, 2025.
-In the same week, the song debuted and peaked at number seven on Billboard's World Digital Song Sales chart, marking their third entry on the chart, following "Gento" (2023) and "Dam" (2025).
+The song spent a total of 12 weeks on the Philippines Hot 100 and 3 weeks on the Top Philippine Songs charts.
+In the same week, the song debuted and peaked at number seven on Billboard's World Digital Song Sales chart, marking their third entry on the chart, following "Gento" and "Dam".